BitcoinDesign/Guide/guide/contribute/introduction.md

 # Contribute to the Bitcoin Design Guide

 People around the internet build and shape the Bitcoin Design Guide every day.
 You can be the part of our open-community too!

 This page shows you how to get involved and start contributing.

-There are various ways to contribute to the Bitcoin Design Guide.
-If your interest is in broader Bitcoin-Design, check out

 ---